nhurleywalker/PHYS4004_workflow_assignment/README.md

 Due to the short amount of time taken to run most of these tasks we will be running Nextflow directly from a compute node.
 To do this you should run:
 ```
-> salloc -M magnus -p workq -P courses0100 -t 6:00:00
+> salloc -M magnus -p workq --reservation=courses0100 -t 6:00:00
 salloc: Granted job allocation <jobid>
 salloc: Waiting for resource configuration
 salloc: Nodes <nid> are ready for job
 > module load singularity nextflow
 ```
 which will give you a 6hour interactive job on Magnus.
-(If `-P` doesn't work, use `--account`.)
+(If `--reservation` doesn't work, use `--account`.)
-The workflow (when complete) should run start to finish in around 10 mins only.
+The workflow (when complete) should run start to finish in around 10 minutes.
 [Remember to `logut` (or Ctrl+D) when you are done with the node to return the resources back to the pool].

 To run Nextflow use the 'hpc' profile so that you run the various python codes within a container: